Skip to main content

 Tibial Avulsion Fractures

-What is a Tibial Avulsion Fracture?
+What is a tibial avulsion fracture?

 Tibial avulsion fractures are injuries that occur when a strong tendon or ligament attached to the tibia (shinbone) pulls a small piece of bone away from its attachment site.
 This type of fracture is commonly seen in the knee and ankle regions, where tendons and ligaments have strong attachments to the tibia.
 Here's some information about tibial avulsion fractures: